Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 4. **Deframer** - The deframer shows, whether SatDump knows where individual frames of data start.
 If it doesn't know (NOSYNC), SatDump isn't decoding any data, because it has no idea what it is looking at.
 5. **Reed-Solomon** - This describes the forward error correction bits, where: **Green** = "Bit is OK", **Orange** = "Bit had to be recovered", **Red** = "Bit was lost".

 Other things might show up here depending on the satellite you are receiving, such as an image or frame counter.
 Please note that numbers 3,4, and 5 only show up with signals that have FEC.
 In this band, that's only LRPT.
-APT will have a live image preview of what SatDump is decoding.

 ---